the-programmers-hangout/website/src/content/site/rules.md

 Sorry to say, but if you are depressed or considering suicide, that is terrible and we feel sorry for you, but we do **not** feel qualified to give advice, to moderate advice given, or anything of the sort.
 It would be absolutely unfair of me to put that weight on the shoulders of the moderators here.
 So please, ring your local suicide hotline which you can hopefully find here: [http://www.suicide.org/international-suicide-hotlines.html](http://www.suicide.org/international-suicide-hotlines.html "http://www.suicide.org/international-suicide-hotlines.html") (or by googling it)

 **4. No talk of illegal topics, pirating, reverse engineering, hacking, imitating user interaction or other similar topics.**<br />
-This includes anything against a sites terms of service, anything protected by a captcha/robots.txt and any automated account creation/checkout/purchasing.
+This includes anything against a site's terms of service, anything protected by a captcha/robots.txt and any automated account creation/checkout/purchasing.
 These topics are strictly forbidden.
 Topics related to these may also be disallowed.

 **5. Don't ask for relationship or life advice.**<br />
 As annoying as it is for me to write this, do not ask about how to "get the girl" or whatever.
 This is not the appropriate environment.
 Go look for dating advice and the like elsewhere.
-Complicated, heavy life advice topics that are not explicitly career related are **off limits** here as well.
+Complicated, heavy life advice topics that are not explicitly career-related are **off-limits** here as well.
 We're just programmers, we're not miracle makers.

 **6. Do not bring other server drama here.**<br />
 We do not care that you got banned on another server.
 Sorry, but not our problem.
 Take it up with that server's staff.